exercism/go/exercises/practice/piecing-it-together/.docs/instructions.md

 ### Portrait

 A portrait jigsaw puzzle with 6 pieces, all of which are border pieces and none are inside pieces.
-It has 3 rows and 2 columns.
-The aspect ratio is 1.5 (3/2).
+It has 2 columns and 3 rows.
+The aspect ratio is 0.666666...
+(2/3).

 ![A 2 by 3 jigsaw puzzle](https://assets.exercism.org/images/exercises/piecing-it-together/jigsaw-puzzle-2x3.svg)

 ### Square

 A square jigsaw puzzle with 9 pieces, all of which are border pieces except for the one in the center, which is an inside piece.
-It has 3 rows and 3 columns.
-The aspect ratio is 1 (3/3).
+It has 3 columns and 3 rows.
+The aspect ratio is 1.0 (3/3).

 ![A 3 by 3 jigsaw puzzle](https://assets.exercism.org/images/exercises/piecing-it-together/jigsaw-puzzle-3x3.svg)

 ### Landscape

 A landscape jigsaw puzzle with 12 pieces, 10 of which are border pieces and 2 are inside pieces.
-It has 3 rows and 4 columns.
+It has 4 columns and 3 rows.
 The aspect ratio is 1.333333...
 (4/3).

 ![A 4 by 3 jigsaw puzzle](https://assets.exercism.org/images/exercises/piecing-it-together/jigsaw-puzzle-4x3.svg)